-To create an inland movement that builds land to sea stewardship
+To create an inland movement that builds land-to-sea stewardship.

-The Inland Ocean Coalition’s unifying charge is to develop a two-way relationship with the ocean and water.
+The Inland Ocean Coalition’s unifying charge is to develop a two-way relationship with the ocean and the inland.
 Those who live among mountains, rivers, and inland cities have a direct impact on the cycles of life in the ocean.
 As the nation's first Inland Ocean Movement, our goal is to be a wellspring for literacy and community engagement across North America.

 The Inland Ocean Coalition began as the Colorado Ocean Coalition (COCO) in 2011.
 Founded by Vicki Nichols Goldstein after a family move to landlocked Boulder, CO in 2009, the Coalition’s aim was to inspire and empower Colorado citizens to promote the health of our ocean through education and community involvement.

 Having spent most of her life working to protect our ocean, Vicki started looking for organizations in Colorado that had an inland ocean focus.
 To her surprise, there were none.
 She consulted with colleagues and found inspiration in their support for a new initiative, an Inland Ocean Movement.
 In 2011, she formalized the idea and the Colorado Ocean Coalition became a project under the fiscal sponsorship of The Ocean Foundation.